 Students can gain practical leadership skills through Backcountry, a wilderness-based outdoor program facilitated by the Montreat College Outdoor Education department.
 These trips are popular with church youth groups and school groups, and often incorporate backpacking, camping, canoeing, and rock climbing experiences, all designed to draw participants into a deeper relationship with Christ.
 The focus here is on developing the whole person in an outdoor setting—whether you’re learning about the natural history of the area, planning a route through steep mountain terrain, or navigating a whitewater rapid, the lessons learned will impact every area of your life.

-Montreat students can work as instructors in the CLIMBE program, gaining valuable teaching experience with high school students in the outdoors.
-The Center for Learning and Investigation in Mountain Backcountry Ecosystems provides science adventure trips for 9th through 12th graders.
+Montreat students can work as instructors in the MYLES of Science program, gaining valuable teaching experience with high school students in the outdoors.
+The MYLES of Science program provides science adventure trips for 9th through 12th graders.
 Our program offers a variety of fun, informative, science-oriented trips in the mountains of western North Carolina.
 These expeditionary science programs investigate forest, river, cave, and rock environments and focus on scientific exploration and discovery.
-CLIMBE teaches students how to collect and analyze valuable scientific data while living in the outdoors, encouraging scientific inquiry, learning to live comfortably in the outdoors, and developing an environmental ethic.
-Find out more about CLIMBE.
+MYLES teaches students how to collect and analyze valuable scientific data while living in the outdoors, encouraging scientific inquiry, learning to live comfortably in the outdoors, and developing an environmental ethic.